The Peace The Friends The Exile The General The Nexus The BuilderThe Throne How To Buy The Timestream Short Fiction Fiction Genres

 1497 Sevillian entrepreneur Amerigo Vespucci hired by the Irish High King Patrick V "discovers" the New World.

-1505 An Irish ship attacked at London; fifth Anglo-Irish war begins.
+1505 An Irish ship attacked at London; last Anglo-Irish war begins.

 1510 England is conquered; wars in Europe begin with the Dutch as allies at first.
 Patrick abdicates in favour of the popular Sean.